-NOTE The HPI secondary screen is also accessible if the HPI feature is activated and an Acumen IQ sensor is not connected.
+NOTE The HPI secondary screen is also accessible if the HPI feature is activated and an Acumen IQ sensor or Acumen IQ cuff is not connected.

 The displayed trend graph parameter value scales match the currently configured scales on the graphical trend monitoring screen.
-See Adjust Scales on page 136.
+See Adjust Scales on page 139.
 The time scale matches the currently selected % Change value.
 The current change interval value is displayed at the top of the HPI secondary screen.
 Configure the change interval directly on the HPI secondary screen by touching the displayed interval.